loomio/loomio-docs/en/src/user_manual/polls/proposal_types/index.md

 Proposal is commonly used for building Consensus, however is also used in Advice, Consent and other collaborative decision making processes.

 In the proposal include a clear statement of what agreement means, say 'for this proposal to pass, we need everyone to vote agree' or 'for this proposal to pass, we need 75% of members to agree'.
-Invite people to leave a vote 'Reason', and if they do not agree as people to say why, and what needs to change for them to agree.
+Invite people to leave a vote 'Reason', and if they do not agree to say why, and what needs to change for them to agree.

+Use proposals to build shared understanding, uncover disagreements and make a better decision.

 Proposal